RPI-DATA/jupyter-book/_build/notebooks/how-to.md

 ### 2. Build your site locally

 This is helpful if you want to preview the results before pushing it online.
 Doing this, however, will require a third-party application (either a container like Docker or Singularity, or the Ruby programming language).
 For a guide on how to build your site locally, check out [this guide](https://jupyter.org/jupyter-book/guide/03_build.html#build-the-books-site-html-locally).

+### Automatic Jupyter Book Generator

+If the prospect of designing a website around your notebooks seems too daunting, you can use our Excel spreadsheet to create the pages for you.
+The sheet includes tabs that you can populate with general class information, the class schedule, and any assignments or projects.
+Follow the documentation found in the site's [repository](https://github.com/RPI-DATA/course-intro-ml-app) to learn how to create your own book.